capensis/canopsis/doc/TR/TR__alarms.rst

 In the widget, a column must be dedicated to user actions.

-In the widget conf form, there must be a checkbox to do such a thing.
+In the widget configuration form, there must be a checkbox to do such a thing.
 Actions are shown only if the user is authorized to.
-Don't forget to include this contraint.
+Don't forget to include this constraint.

 Here are available actions :